jenkinsci/opentelemetry-plugin/docs/monitoring-metrics.md

 # Jenkins Monitoring Dashboards and Health Metrics

+Jenkins' metrics can be visualised with any OpenTelemetry compatible metrics solution such as [Prometheus](https://prometheus.io/) or [Elastic Observability](https://www.elastic.co/observability)

 ## Jenkins Health Dashboards

 The Jenkins OpenTelemetry integration provides all the key health metrics to monitor Jenkins with dashboards and alerts.